connexcs/docs/docs/setup/advanced/prefix-set.md

 # Prefix Sets
 Setup :material-menu-right: Advanced :material-menu-right: Prefix Set

-A prefix set is a 1 or more numbers  which you can add and create into a group to be references later on.
+A **Prefix Set** is 1 or more numbers which you can add and create into a group to be referenced later.

 !!! example
 	UK Landline